Essential Magnetohydrodynamics for Astrophysics: Conditions for `flux freezing'

 \section{Conditions for `flux freezing'}

-The `freezing' of field lines to the fluid described by ({\ctl\ref{fluxc}}) was a consequence of the expression for the electric field, \beq\mathbf{E}=-\mathbf{v\times B}/c, \eeq from which the MHD induction equation followed directly.
+The `freezing' of field lines to the fluid described by ({\ref{fluxc}}) was a consequence of the expression for the electric field, \beq\mathbf{E}=-\mathbf{v\times B}/c, \eeq from which the MHD induction equation followed directly.
 In deriving this we have made the assumption of perfect conductivity.
 Flux freezing is often described intuitively in a rather different way, however, namely in terms of charged particles being bound to the field by their orbital motion of around magnetic field lines.
 Collisions between particles would make them jump to orbits on neighboring field lines.
-Such an `orbit' picture of tight coupling thus applies if the collision rate $\omega_{\rm c}$ is much smaller than the {\em cyclotron frequency} $\omega_B$ of the charges (also called gyro frequency of Larmor frequency).
+This `orbit' picture of tight coupling applies if the {\em cyclotron frequency} $\omega_B$ of the charges (also called gyro frequency of Larmor frequency) is much larger than the collision rate $\omega_{\rm c}$ .
 Such a plasma is said to be {\em collisionless} or strongly {\em magnetized}.

-In this strongly magnetized limit, the electrical conductivity in a direction perpendicular to the magnetic field would therefore {\em vanish}.
+In this strongly magnetized limit, the conductivity in a direction perpendicular to the magnetic field would therefore {\em vanish}, since the charges would just circle around, instead of jumping between field lines.
 This is the opposite of the infinite conductivity assumed in deriving (\ref{ee1}).
 Because of this it is sometimes argued that an MHD approximation is not valid in a collisionless plasma.
-Eq. (\ref{ee1}) still applies in this limit, however, though for a different reason.
-If an electric field is present and collisions negligible, particles drift across the magnetic field with a velocity, independent of their charge, of $\mathbf{v}=-c\mathbf{ E\times B}/B^2$ (`E cross B drift').
-In a frame comoving with this velocity, the electric field vanishes ({\cpr problem \ref{pr.2}}).
-If the mean velocities of the different particle charged species in the plasma are also representative of the velocity of the fluid as a whole, the observation of an electric field component perpendicular to the magnetic field just means we are not observing in the rest frame of the fluid.
+Eq.\ (\ref{ee1}) still applies in this limit, however, for a different reason.
+If an electric field is present and collisions negligible, particles drift across the magnetic field with a velocity, independent of their charge, of $\mathbf{v}=-c\,\mathbf{ E\times B}/B^2$ (the so-called `E cross B drift', {\cpr problem \ref{pr.2}}).
+In a frame comoving with this velocity, the electric field vanishes.
+If the mean velocities of the different particle species in the plasma are also representative of the velocity $\bf v$ of the fluid as a whole, the observation of an electric field component perpendicular to the magnetic field just means that we are not observing in the rest frame of the fluid.
 Translating to this frame the electric field disappears again, just as in the case of perfect conductivity.